Thomson-BG/intern-time-tracker/README.md

-# SBRA - School Bus Reporting Application
+# ITS - INTERN TRACKING SYSTEMS APPLICATION

 ## Overview

-SBRA (School Bus Reporting Application) is a modern, dark-themed time tracking and absence management system designed specifically for high school student interns.
+ITS (Intern Tracking Systems) application is a modern, dark-themed time tracking and absence management system designed specifically for high school student interns.
 Built with React, TypeScript, Tailwind CSS, and MongoDB, it features a sleek glass morphism design with comprehensive functionality for professional time management.

 ## 🚀 Recent Updates - MongoDB Migration